cypress-io/cypress-documentation/source/examples/examples/recipes.md

 {% urlHash 'Drag and Drop' Drag-and-Drop %} | Testing the DOM | Use `.trigger()` to test drag and drop
 {% urlHash 'Typescript with Browserify' Typescript-with-Browserify %} | Preprocessors | Add typescript support with browserify
 {% urlHash 'Typescript with Webpack' Typescript-with-Webpack %} | Preprocessors | Add typescript support with webpack
+{% urlHash 'Direct Control of AngularJS' Direct-Control-of-AngularJS %} | Blogs | Bypass the DOM and control AngularJS
+{% urlHash 'E2E API Testing' E2E-API-Testing %} | Blogs | Run your API Tests with a GUI
 {% urlHash 'Stubbing Functions' Stubbing-Functions %} | Stubbing, Spying | Use `cy.stub()` to test function calls
 {% urlHash 'Stubbing `window.fetch`' Stubbing-window-fetch %} | Stubbing, Spying | Use `cy.stub()` to control fetch requests
 {% urlHash 'Application Code' Application-Code %} | Unit Testing | Import and test your own application code